 Stay at the Kerouac Cabin or Hemingway's Hideout for affordable mountain luxury and backcountry adventure at your doorstep.
 Inspired by the historic D-Log cabin that houses the Nugget Mountain Bar, the cabins are larger and more spacious than a traditional tiny home, custom built using sustainable building practices.
 Each cabin is equipped with a fully stocked, modern kitchen and amenities range from robes for the private hot tub and a vintage chair lift swing, to the latest tech and high-speed internet.

-Available now on Airbnb.
-Please visit www.durango.org for travel itineraries and more inspiration.
+Please visit Durango.org for travel itineraries and more inspiration.